epfl-ML/project2-code/tools/data-extraction-kotlin/README.md

 # Instructions

-Using [Gradle](https://gradle.org), you can run the following command to extract the data from the database and generate the CSV files:
+Using [Gradle](https://gradle.org) (requires Java 17), you can run the following command to extract the data from the database and generate the CSV files:

 ```shell